BeiningBogen/iOS-Kristiania/Lesson01/README.md

 # What is Swift?
 * A programming language created by Apple to replace Objective C (used mainly for iOS and OS X)
-* It's open source, and it's increasingly being used on servers and other platforms
+* It's open source, and seeing increasing use on servers and other platforms
 * Modern and powerful - inspired by Python, Ruby, C#

 ---